shexcodes/Data-Visualization-Projects/README.md

 Use Python libraries (matplotlib, pandas, numpy) to create plots.

-# Data Visulaization with R
+# Data Visualization with R

 Project Tycho (Source: https://www.tycho.pitt.edu)
 To analyse the US weekly Nationally Notifiable Disease Surveillance Data from 1888 to 2013.